 This function allows a more manual control of spatial map changes

-in addition to the expand
+in addition to the expand and move functions

 Arguments